dwightwatson/bootstrap-form/README.md

 ## Usage

+When used in a blade template enclose the helper methods inside an unescaped block: `{!! !!}`

 ### Opening a form

 BootstrapForm has improved the process of opening forms, both in terms of providing Bootstrap classes as well as managing models for model-based forms.